 It should also be noted that security is a significant concern for this sector.
-While this is not the same as designing for safety, there is an overlap in some of the techniques, and indeed it might be security concerns that drive this sector to pay more attention to new design techniques.
+While this is not the same as designing for safety, there is an overlap in some of the techniques.
+Indeed it might be security concerns that drive this sector to pay more attention to new design techniques.

 Industrial Process Control and Machine Tooling

 The IEC 61511 standard is most concerned with industrial controls.
-This standard is focused primarily on the instrumentation used for a range of industrial controls in manufacturing, the chemical industry, etc., but not the nuclear power generation sector.
+This standard is focused primarily on the instrumentation used for a range of industrial controls in manufacturing.
+For instance, the chemical industry, etc., but not the nuclear power generation sector.
 It covers instrumentation and also programmable devices, and it is most concerned with setting metrics for Safety Instrumented Systems (SIS).

 Nuclear Power Generation